 Course Outline or Schedule:

 Below you will find a tentative calendar of subject matter covered in class.
-I will let students know when changes are made to the schedule in class and on Brightspace.
+I will let students know when changes are made to the schedule on Brightspace.

-Week One - Introduction to Political Thought
+Week One - Introduction to the Class and Texas History and